Electromechanical cipher machine

-The B-21 was in production for many years, even after WWII when the company
+The machine was in production for many years, even after the activities had

-acting director, whilst Damm was persuing business in France.
+whilst Arvid Gerhard Damm was doing business in France.

 in 1925, Hagelin proposed his own machine: the B-21.

-It was based on Damm's initial patented design of the B-18,
+It was based on Damm's patented design of the B-13, 2

-famous pin-wheels to each of the coding wheels
+famous pin-wheels to control the stepping of each of the coding wheels

 Over the years, the design of the B-21 was changed and improved a number of